Banks in Europe step up coronavirus contingency trading plans

 German derivatives exchange Eurex issued a notice saying trading participants could "in case of an emergency situation, participate in trading at Eurex Deutschland from outside their notified and approved trading locations".

 For non-bank firms, requirements on location are less onerous.
-Several hedge funds said all their staff were able to work from home if needs be, and that they have been ensuring employees have the right equipment to do so.
+Several hedge funds said all their staff were able to work from home, and that they have been ensuring employees have the right equipment.

 The spread of coronavirus has already caused banks to curb business travel to China, South Korea and parts of Italy.

-Several have stepped up their restrictions in recent days with Goldman Sachs, JPMorgan JPM.N and Deutsche Bank DB1Gn.DE among those to stop all non-essential international business travel.
+Several have stepped up their restrictions in recent days with Goldman Sachs, JPMorgan Chase & Co JPM.N and Deutsche Bank DBKGn.DEamong those to stop all non-essential international business travel.

-(Reporting by Pamela Barbaglia, Sujata Rao, Julien Ponthus, Dhara Ranasinghe, Joice Alves, Clara Denina, Lawrence White, Huw Jones, Carolyn Cohn, Maya Nikolaeva, Pratima Desai, Simon Jessop and Maiya Keidan Writing by Rachel Armstrong; Editing by Alexander Smith)
+(Reporting by Pamela Barbaglia, Sujata Rao, Julien Ponthus, Dhara Ranasinghe, Joice Alves, Clara Denina, Lawrence White, Huw Jones, Carolyn Cohn, Maya Nikolaeva, Pratima Desai, Simon Jessop, Maiya Keidan and Michelle Price Writing by Rachel Armstrong; Editing by Alexander Smith and Lisa Shumaker)

 ((rachel.armstrong@thomsonreuters.com; +44 207 5423365; Reuters Messaging: rachel.armstrong.thomsonreuters.com@reuters.net))